TimeTracker database output option sometimes causes exception

 Transaction d'tor called before commit was called. terminate called after throwing an instance of 'cet::coded_exception<cet::sqlite::errors::ErrorCodes, &cet::sqlite::ExceptionDetail::translate[abi:cxx11]>' what(): ---- SQLExecutionError BEGIN Failed to bind int64.
 Return code: 21 ---- SQLExecutionError END

-#2 Updated by Kyle Knoepfel over 1 year ago
+#2 Updated by Kyle Knoepfel about 3 years ago

 Dave, can you provide a sample job that demonstrates this (sporadic) failure?
 I need to know: